abdulmanova/LinearRegression/README.md

 over-complexity of a model by means of minimizing the regularized loss.
 Regularized loss is a sum of squared loss and squared parameter with a coefficient.
-Squared parameter represents complexity of a model and coefficient penalizes over-complexity.
+Squared parameter represents complexity of a model and coefficient penalizes over-complexity.</p>
-In my opinion linear regression is a powerful tool.
-A lot of problems do not imply too complex solutions.
+<p> In my opinion linear regression is a powerful tool.
+A lot of problems do
+not imply too complex solutions.
 For example, a cost for a product depends on the materials that were used in production, how long it took to produce, how far the product was transferred etc. So the final cost can be computed as those